Back in 2016, I spent an entire year building programmatic websites using Selenium.

 What is Selenium used for in web scraping projects?

 Selenium automates browser interactions to scrape data from JavaScript-heavy websites where basic HTML fetching fails.
-It waits for dynamic content to load, and interacts with pages like a normal user would to get the data from the sections you need information from.
+It launches a real browser, waits for dynamic content to load, and interacts with pages like a normal user would.

 What's the difference between headless and regular browser mode?